Connection to culture is central to the health and well-being of Aboriginal and Torres Strait Islander peoples.

 - an essay of no more than 500 words explaining:

-- why you want to pursue nursing or midwifery as a career
+- why you want to be a nurse or midwife

-- why is it important to have Aboriginal people working as nurses or midwives
+- why it's important to have Aboriginal people working as nurses or midwives

-- how this scholarship will assist you in completing your undergraduate nursing or midwifery studies
+- how this scholarship will help you to complete your undergraduate nursing or midwifery studies

 For more information, see the frequently asked questions, email MOH-AboriginalNursing@health.nsw.gov.au or phone 1800 155 325.